 Imagine any of these scenarios (as unpleasant as they all are to consider):

-A super-flu of virus hits that we are not equipped to address.
+- Disease: A super-flu of viruses hits that we are not equipped to address.
 Modern transportation methods spread it quickly everywhere, and now even going out to the grocery store becomes a health risk as authorities struggle to lay down quarantine protocols and get the situation under control.